jinwu23/SLO_Thrift/docs/peer_review_response.md

 Delete Store (again would, but cannot because it doesn't exist):
 OH WAIT THEY CAN'T BECAUSE ITS IMPOSSIBLE TO DELETE STORES.
 Mom's Shop and Pop will cause havoc forever!
 Ian - delete store endpoint has been created

+### Peer Review Response Nicholas Hotelling

+# Code Review Comments:

+1. reveiws.py - change "/reveiws/create_review" endpoint to a post to "/reveiws/{store_id}" This follows good practices more clearly.

+   **Refactored create_review to /reviews/{store_id}**

+2. reveiws.py - add comments to each endpoint describing what the inputs, outputs, and effects are (reply reveiw has no comments)

+   **Added comments to endpoints**

+3. stores.py - line 26: make querys be multiple lines for clarity! this is absurdly long.

+   **Long queries broken up**

+4. stores.py - get stores endpoint: instead of the for loop, use list comprehension

+   **Implemented List comprehension for endpoint**

+5. stores.py - line 46: make query multiple lines for clarity!

+   **Made query more clear**

+6. stores.py - line 74: make the parameter binding dictionary multiple lines for clear reading

+   **Made dictionaries multiple lines**

+7. stores.py - update_name: should be a put not a post.

+   **updated name**

+8. stores.py -update_address: should be a put not a post.

+   **updated name**

+9. stores.py - update_type: should be a put not a post.

+   **updated name**

+10. stores.py - update_name, update_address, update_type should all be one put endpoint at "/stores/{store_id}", where body defines the changes

+    **combined all endpoints into one: put/stores/{store_id}**

+11. stores.py - line 26: if a store has no reviews, it will not be shown.
+This is because the join from stores on reveiws will remove any stores with no reveiws.

+    **Changed join to left join**

+12. stores.py - line 46: again, stores with no reveiws will not appear

+    **Changed join to left join**

+# Schema/API Design Comments:

+1. stores: at least name, and possibly address and type, should not be nullable

+   **I think we only want physical stores, so we will keep the requirements**

+2. reveiws: account name should not be nullable

+   **Changed to non nullable**

+3. reveiws: store should not be nullable

+   **Changed to non nullable**

+4. reveiws: rating should not be nullable, and you could use a smaller int size for star based ratings

+   **Changed to non nullable, int2 size**

+5. reveiws: rating should have a constraint: (1-5, 1-10, 1-100, etc)

+   **Added constraints (0-5)**

+6. replies: reveiw, name, and description should not be nullable

+   **Changed to non nullable**

+7. api_spec: 1.3 (create store) should not require an id. id should be generated and returned by the system

+   **id is not returned by system**

+8. api_spec 1.4, 1.5, 1.6 should all be one PUT endpoint where changes go in the body: PUT: "/stores/{store_id}"

+   **updated endpoints to a single one**

+9. api_spec 2.1/2.2: rating types are inconsistent, and they are inconsistent with the schema as well. is it an integer or a float??

+   **rating types are inconsistent because one is a user input of rating which must be between 0-5 and one is a calculated rating from database as an average so it is a float**

+10. api_spec: 2.3: creating a review should return the id of the reveiw

+    **now returns id of review**

+11. general concern: following good practices, it makes sense to have most of the reveiws endpoints be a subset of /stores. example (PUT "/stores/{store_id}/reveiws" to create a reveiw for a store, GET "/stores/{store_id}/reveiws" to get all reveiws for a store)

+    **consolidated endpoints**

+12. api_spec 2.2/2.3: no way for the user to tell the system which store they are interacting with.

+    **2.2 asks for store_id**